Bass Pro ends sponsorship of Legends of Golf Tournament

 SPRINGFIELD, Mo.
-(KFTA) —Bass Pro Shops has ended its sponsorship of the PGA’s Legends of Golf.
+(KNWA) —Bass Pro Shops has ended its sponsorship of the PGA’s Legends of Golf.

 Top of the Rock golf course just south of Branson hosted the PGA Champions Tour event the last six years.